Piper0007/YAFN-Banana-Edition/API/Modchart.md

 				By default its set to False, which does nothing. useDuoSkins : boolean
 				Determines if the engine should use separate Note skins for each side.
-				Not recommended to edit, although it's only used once at start up. useBPMSyncing : booleans
+				Not recommended to edit, although its only used once at start up. useBPMSyncing : booleans
 				Toggles if the engine should use the BPM syncing.
 				This is added beacuse certain modcharts breaks if this is used.
-				We don't know why as well.
+				We dont know why as well.
 			currentNoteSkinChange : table|nil
 				This variable is used to change the note skin as soon they spawn.
 				Contains the XML, ImageLabel and a boolean in order to work.